Shimabara Rebellion: Aftermath

 After the castle fell, the shogunate forces executed an estimated 37,000 rebels and sympathizers as punishment.
 Amakusa Shirō's severed head was taken to Nagasaki for public display, and the entire complex at Hara Castle was burned to the ground and buried, together with the bodies of all the dead.

 Because the shogunate suspected that European Catholics had been involved in spreading the rebellion, Portuguese traders were driven out of the country.
 The policy of national seclusion was made stricter by 1639.
 An existing ban on the Christian religion was then enforced stringently, and Christianity in Japan survived only by going underground.

+The rebellion also had an effect on the shogunate's international policy.
+In early 1637, the bakufu and the Dutch Republic had projected a joint invasion of the Spanish Philippines, which the Japanese had calculated would take no more than 10,000 samurai to submit.
+After the experience of fighting Christian militiamen in Shimabara, the bakufu now decided it would take 100,000 men to conquer Manila, a much better fortified city guarded by veteran troops.
+The Nagasaki bugyō was sent to inform the Dutch the invasion was cancelled.

-Another part of the shogunate's actions after the rebellion was to excuse the clans which had aided its efforts militarily from the building contributions which it routinely required from various domains.
+Another part of the shogunate's actions after the rebellion was to excuse the clans which had aided its efforts militarily from the building contributions which the shogunate routinely required from various domains.
 However, Matsukura Katsuie's domain was given to another lord, Kōriki Tadafusa, and Matsukura began to be pressured by the shogunate to commit honourable ritual suicide (seppuku).
 However, after the body of a peasant was found in his residence, proving his misrule and brutality, Matsukura was beheaded in Edo.
 Terasawa Katataka's lands were also confiscated, and he committed seppuku as well, ending his family line.

 On the Shimabara peninsula, most towns experienced a severe to total loss of men as a result of the rebellion.
-In order to maintain the rice fields and other crops, immigrants were brought from other areas across Japan to resettle the land.
+In order to maintain the rice fields and other crops, migrants were brought from other areas across Japan to resettle the land.
 All inhabitants were registered with local temples, whose priests were required to vouch for their members' religious affiliation.
 Following the rebellion, Buddhism was strongly promoted in the area.
 Certain customs were introduced which remain unique to the area today.
-Towns on the Shimabara peninsula also continue to have a varied mix of dialects due to the mass immigration from other parts of Japan.
+Towns on the Shimabara peninsula also continue to have a varied mix of dialects due to large-scale migration from other parts of Japan.

 With the exception of periodic, localized peasant uprisings, the Shimabara Rebellion was the last large-scale armed clash in Japan until the Boshin War.